Since I know all you guys are just dying to own some goats…

 When I tried the Nigerian Dwarf’s milk, it was amazing!
 Very smooth and fresh, and a bit sweet without any sort of aftertaste.
 I learned that Nigerians were bred for this purpose, to have milk that tastes similar to cow’s milk.
 So I would personally recommend Nigerians for the best tasting milk.
 Nigerians are also smaller and eat less hay, so that’s a bonus.
 Full grown, Nigerians are only about 75 lbs.

 UPDATE: I have tried various Nubian milk and some has been delicious.
 Some was not so delicious.
-Good milk handling practices are important, but I’d also make sure the bloodline of goat you purchase has a good flavor just to be sure.
+Good milk handling practices are important.

 When starting out, you should purchase TWO does or doelings.
 Goats are herd animals and they will be super sad (and LOUD) if left alone.
 Ask me how I know.